 What Kind Of Benefits Can I Apply For?

 You can apply for either Title II or Title XVI benefits.
-Title II benefits are based on wage earnings credits and are only available to those persons who have paid into the system for a qualifying number of quarters.
+Title II benefits are based on wage earnings credits and are only available to those who have paid into the system for a qualifying number of quarters.
 Title XVI benefits are need-based and do not require qualifying earnings.
 Title II is known as disability insurance benefits and Title XVI is known as supplemental security income benefits or SSI.
 The latter is need-based and may not be available depending on household earnings and/or assets.

 What About Medical Benefits?

 Medical benefits under Medicare will be available to anyone who is approved for Title II, but not until a period of two years has passed after entitlement of approved benefits.
-Medical benefits under Medicaid becomes automatically available upon entitlement to Title XVI benefits.
+Medical benefits under Medicaid become automatically available upon entitlement to Title XVI benefits.

 I Have Filed, But They Turned Me Down?